threefoldtech/qss-ipfs-pinningserver/README.md

   make build
   ```

-  Then find the compiled binary file `tfpin` in the repo root directory.
+  Then find the compiled binary file in `./bin` for current os and `./bin/linux_amd64` for linux os.

 Other make scripts available.